LuMiSxh/LuMiSxh/README.md

 ## Coding Jobs

 If anyone wants me to code something for them, ask me via my E-Mail and I will awnser as soon as possible.
-The price will range from completely free up to 100€.
-Before asking me, please make sure, your project doesnt violate one of my Rules:
+Before asking, please make sure your project doesnt violate one of my Rules:

 - **1:** No sexual or harrassing content
 - **2:** No pirated content or anything related to code that will violate their original copyright
-- **3:** Nothing related to projects already on my GitHub Profile
-- **4:** No trojans or viruses
+- **2:** No trojans, viruses or anything related that could harm computers